Changes in electric-field noise due to thermal transformation of a surface ion trap: Introduction

+Labaziewicz {\em et al.}~\cite{Labaziewicz2008} found that high-temperature, \textit{ex situ} annealing could reduce noise measured in ion traps at cryogenic temperatures.
+To the best of our knowledge, our experiments are the first to explore the impact of annealing on noise produced by ion traps at or above room temperature.

 The manuscript is organized as follows.
 In Sec.~\ref{sec:methods}, we discuss the methods we use to treat and characterize the ion trap surface.
 In Sec.~\ref{sec:data} we present results from a wide range of measurements taken throughout our study of thermal noise transformations.
 These include measurements of ion heating rates as a function of temperature, which can be directly translated to an electric-field noise temperature scaling.
 Additional measurements include Auger spectra, which provide information on the atomic and chemical composition of the surface, and \textit{ex situ} AFM data which can be used to characterize the surface morphology.
 We also report how ion heating rates change in response to heat treatments, electron bombardment, and argon ion milling.
 In Sec.~\ref{sec:analysis} we analyze and interpret our measurement results, and explore contaminant deposition, chemical reactions and atomic restructuring as possible drivers of thermal noise transformations.
-Finally, in Sec.~\ref{sec:discussion} we speculate that thermal transformations correspond to a increase in local atomic order, and discuss mechanisms through which this phenomenon could cause a rise in surface electric-field noise.